apancutt/react-loggly-jslogger/README.md

 # react-loggly-jslogger

-React providers for [loggly-jslogger](https://www.npmjs.com/package/loggly-jslogger) using the [Context API](https://reactjs.org/docs/context.html).
+Thin wrapper for [loggly-jslogger](https://www.npmjs.com/package/loggly-jslogger) for use in React apps.

 ## Installation